vesper8/laravel-kint/README.md

 sd($var); // simple print and die
 ```

-There is an also an added feature to allow you to easily call dump variables from within **blade templates**.
+There is an also an added feature to allow you to easily dump variables from within **blade templates**.
 Notice no semi-colon at the end, and must be on their own line of code.

 ```